 Ex-UN secretary general's nephew pleads guilty in bribe case

 NEW YORK – A nephew of former U.N.
-Secretary-General Ban Ki-moon pleaded guilty to criminal charges Friday in a bribery case over the $800 million sale of a building complex in Vietnam.
+Secretary-General Ban Ki-moon pleaded guilty Friday in a bribery case that grew from an attempt to sell a building complex in Vietnam for $800 million.

 He has been free on bail for a year since he was charged with trying to pay $2.5 million in bribes to rescue the failed real estate deal for Landmark 72, a Vietnam building complex that included a 72-story commercial building that was then the tallest building in the Indochina Peninsula.

-During his plea, the 39-year-old Bahn said he facilitated a bribe and knew what he was doing "was a bad act."
+During his plea, the 39-year-old Bahn, of Tenafly, New Jersey, said he facilitated a bribe, and he knew what he was doing "was a bad act."

 Judge Edgardo Ramos set sentencing for June 29.